 Coffee: good or bad?
 Is Drinking Coffee Good for You or No?

 Like many of you, coffee is part of an every day lovely morning moment for me.
-Once in a while it doesn't happen, and it's no big deal.
+Once in a while it doesn't happen because if I don't have time to sit and enjoy it, I don't want it.
+When that happens it's no big deal, I don't get headaches or anything.
 Once in a while it's more than a cup-a-day, but not often.
 (If you wonder whether or not it's good to drink coffee daily and if drinking coffee is good for you, there's more on that below and I want to hear what you think, too.)

 By the way, if you don't really like coffee or you want something different now and then, here are some coffee replacements that are good for you.